kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 For example, to control the GPIO 0 on APBridge 2, you have to control the GPIO 239 on Linux.

 ##### Export / Unexport a GPIO
-The first thing to do is export the gpio to use.
+The first thing to do is export the gpio that you want to use.

     $ echo 239 > /sys/class/gpio/export

 This command will add a new entry in /sys/class/gpio/ (usually gpion where n is the exported gpio number).

-When you have finish using a GPIO, you can unexport it.
+When you have finished using a GPIO, you can unexport it.
 This operation will remove the gpion entry from /sys/class/gpio.

     $ echo 239 > /sys/class/gpio/unexport